davidjeddy/learning_ruby/NOTES.md

 - String literals are sequences of characters between single or double quotation marks.

-- If puts is passed an object that is not a string, puts calls the to_s method of that object and prints the string returned by that method.
+- If puts is passed an obect that is not a string, puts calls the to_s method of that obect and prints the string returned by that method.

 - In Ruby, strings are mutable.
 They can expand as needed, without using much time and memory.
 Ruby stores a string as a sequence of characters.